K0405Y/hoops_ml/README.md

    - `inference.py`: Implements custom inference logic for the trained model

 5. Testing
-   - `test.py`: Tests the deployed model with sample input
+   - `test notebook.ipynb`: Tests the deployed model with sample input

 ## Setup and Installation